 Who She Is….

 Ursula Holden Gill is a one woman tour de force; storyteller, comedienne, singer songwriter, curator and teacher.
-An award winning Actress and familiar face on screen, in recent years she has established herself as a unique and pertinent talent on the British Storytelling scene, working across the theatre, education and community sectors alike and generating firm links with institutions such as Opera North, The Shakespeare Schools Festival, The Women’s Centre and Social Services.
-From her beautifully characterised adaptations of traditional folk and fairy tales to her signature streetwise, savvy, self – penned originals Ursula can make you laugh and cry, think, reflect and roar again; all in the space of half an hour…..This shape – shifting scallywag is truly one to watch!
+An award winning Actress and familiar face on screen, in recent years she has established herself as a unique and pertinent talent on the British Storytelling scene, working across performance, education and community sectors alike and generating firm links with institutions such as Opera North, Settle Stories, Action for Children, Social Services & The National Trust.
+From her beautifully characterised adaptations of traditional folk and fairy tales to her signature streetwise, savvy, self – penned originals Ursula can make you laugh and cry, think, reflect and roar again; all in the space of half an hour…..a shape – shifting scallywag who is truly one to watch!

 In 2012 Ursula was voted Best Newcomer at The British Awards for Storytelling Excellence.